Hazem-Atya/image-processing/README.md

   </ol>

   ## About the repo
-This mini-project is an image processing tool that applies basic operations (filters, equalization binarization,..) on PGM images.
+This mini-project is an image processing tool that applies basic operations (filters, equalization binarization,..) on PGM images (ASCII format).

   ## Technologies
   * Python 3